returnonclick/tradielist/wp-content/plugins/comments-ratings/readme.txt

 Easily add a rating system to your comments area and start displaying reviews from your visitors.

 == Changelog ==

+= 1.1.5 =
+* Fixed: the textdomain loading

+= 1.1.4 =
+* Improved: compatibility with WPML and other translations plugins

 = 1.1.3 =
 * Improved: translations strings(for real)